seatgeek/soulmate/README.markdown

     $ soulmate load venue -s 1 < venues.json

 The soul can be called whatever you like, here we're using it as a user id.
-So know when you want to query an autocomplete for user 1, you just fetch `http://localhost:5678/search?types[]=event&limit=3&term=yank&soul=1`
+So now when you want to query an autocomplete for user 1, you just fetch `http://localhost:5678/search?types[]=event&limit=3&term=yank&soul=1`

 ### Mounting soulmate into a rails app